memdial/hass-sunpower/README.md

 - Older firmware: Uses legacy CGI endpoints automatically
 - No configuration needed - the integration handles this transparently

+**Note on Firmware Upgrades:** API detection occurs when Home Assistant starts or when the integration reloads.
+If SunPower remotely upgrades your PVS firmware while Home Assistant is running, the integration will continue using the current API until you restart Home Assistant.
+After restart, it will automatically detect the new firmware and switch to LocalAPI if supported.

 ### Missing solar production.
 Appears that the Sunpower meter has disappeared from the device list

 Run the debugging command and look for the METER entries.